 Before joining the Center, Hwang worked as a transportation consultant.
 At Cambridge Systematics, she played a key role in several aspects of the Pontis Bridge Management System for the American Association of State Highway and Transportation Officials (AASHTO).
 She was responsible for testing, documentation and user support.
 She also managed and implemented Pontis projects for several states.
 The work included implementing and customizing databases, creating custom reports and forms, running Pontis simulation models for bridge needs analysis, and providing operational support.

 BSE Acoustic Engineering and Music, University of Hartford

 Sophie Kaye studied at the University of Hartford in a uniquely specialized degree program combining traditional engineering studies with music performance in order to train her aural skills to better understand and serve the needs of her clients.

 Since joining the Environmental Measurement and Modeling team in 2019, Kaye supports the International Aviation Civil Organization (ICAO) Committee for Aviation Environmental Protection (CAEP) Modeling and Databases (MDG) working group, and is a member of the Aviation Environmental Design Tool (AEDT) development team.

 Kaye has published and co-authored several papers including with SAE International (previously Society of Automotive Engineers), the Institute of Mechanical Engineers (IMechE), and the International Institute of Noise Control Engineering (I-INCE) including a conference presentation at Inter-Noise.

-Prior to joining the Volpe Center, she had previous experience working in noise, vibration, and harshness (NVH) consulting with Brüel & Kjær Global Engineering Services and architectural acoustic consulting with Cerami & Associates.
+Prior to joining the U.S. DOT Volpe Center, she had previous experience working in noise, vibration, and harshness (NVH) consulting with Brüel & Kjær Global Engineering Services and architectural acoustic consulting with Cerami & Associates.